TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/Frontend/AfterPageAndLanguageIsResolvedEvent.rst

 The event fires in the frontend process after a given page has been resolved including its language.

-This event is intended, for example, to modify TYPO3's language resolution logic through custom additions.
+This event modifies TYPO3's language resolution logic through custom additions.
 It also allows sending a custom response via event listeners (e.g. a custom 403 response).